estand25/your_mama_joke-api/README.md

 # Your Mama Joke API
-Your mama joke api - Second API Project for fun
+Your mama joke api - Second API Project for fun - version 0.1

+Will improve on this API as my skills get better

 # Routers
 Base URL: https://standapps.services/api/v1/ymja/